Louise Allen – MNCS Accred

 About Nick (He/Him)

-Nick is Senior Accredited member of the National Counselling Society and an experienced therapist researching nature-based therapy.
+Nick is Senior Accredited member of the National Counselling Society and an experienced therapist interested in nature-integrated therapy.

 Working in his home town of Hythe in Kent, Nick offers an existentially-informed outdoor therapy, integrating ecotherapy and existential philosophy with an aim to help people make sense of their existence, whilst living in a world where connection is inherent.